ssh1992/SimH92/README.md

 # SimH92
 # Hello!
 My name is Simson.
-# I am a student at CodeInsititute
+# I am a student at CodeInstitute